SaumikDana/Deep-Learning-and-Computer-Vision-for-Point-Clouds/README.md

     Return Final_aligned_source, transformation_parameters
 ```

-Notes:

-    - PointNet Architecture: The specific architecture of PointNet can vary based on the version used and the specific task requirements.
-It typically involves several layers of point-wise MLPs (multi-layer perceptrons), a max pooling layer for feature aggregation, and fully connected layers for further processing.
-    - Transformation Model: The choice of transformation model (e.g., rigid, affine) will affect the form of the Apply_Transformation and Update_Parameters_LK functions.
-For 3D registration, a rigid or affine transformation is commonly used.
-    - Convergence Criteria: Common criteria include small changes in the error metric or transformation parameters and reaching a maximum number of iterations.

 ### Generating synthetic data

 ``python .\Princeton3DMatchDataGenerator\main.py register N # N is the number of point cloud pairs with corresponding grouth tranformation matrices``